aaubs/ds24/content/info/04_litetrature.md

 * [Essential Math for Data Science](https://www.oreilly.com/library/view/essential-math-for/9781098102920/) O'Reilly Media.
 Nield, T. (2022): Math refresher targeting data science relevant concepts.
 * [Econometrics with Python - Causal Inference for The Brave and True](https://matheusfacure.github.io/python-causality-handbook/landing-page.html): More thorrough inferential statistics in Python
+* Documentation of packages/libraries used

+Note: Papers, Business Cases, Videos, Tutorials, Podcasts, and Blogposts will be presented and assigned during the course.

 ## Further Ressources